On the Crepant Resolution Conjecture for Donaldson-Thomas Invariants: The Formula for DT Invariants

 \end{cor} \begin{prf} First we notice that we can get rid of the underlines thanks to Remarks \ref{sign issue crc} and \ref{sign issue again crc}.
-From the previous theorem the statement we wish to prove is equivalent to proving that $\correct{\DT}(Y/X)$ is equal to the right hand side of \eqref{onceagain} (modulo the underlines).
-What prevents us from simply applying the formula \eqref{flopfo} from the introduction is that in \cite{cala} the result is, strictly speaking, only proved for the minus one perversity.
+From the previous theorem the statement we wish to prove is equivalent to proving that $\correct{\DT}_{\exc}(Y/X)$ is equal to the right hand side of \eqref{onceagain} (modulo the underlines).
+To apply \eqref{flopfo} from the introduction, we need to check that the assumptions of \cite[Remark 1.9]{cala} are satisfied.

-Nonetheless, we can verify that the context we work in here satisfies the hypothesis of \cite[Remark 1.6]{cala}.
+This is a simple issue of perversities ($p=0$, the one we use, versus $p=-1$, the one dominating \cite{cala}).
 The only thing to prove is that the stack of perverse coherent sheaves is locally isomorphic to the stack of coherent sheaves (via an \emph{exact} functor).
 However, using the Fourier-Mukai equivalence $\otwit{\Phi}$, we have that the stack parameterising objects in $\perv{0}{\Per(Y/X)}$ is isomorphic to the stack parameterising objects in $\perv{-1}{\Per(Y/X)}$.
-As $\otwit{\Phi}$ is also an exact functor, all the constructions of \cite{cala} go through and \eqref{flopfo} does indeed hold. \end{prf} Finally, we reformulate our formula paralleling the Crepant Resolution Conjecture of \cite{crc}. \begin{cor} Once again, we assume to be working in Situation \ref{situ2}, while also bearing in mind the identification of variables from the previous theorem.
-The following formulae hold.
+As $\otwit{\Phi}$ is also an exact functor, all the constructions of \cite{cala} go through and \eqref{flopfo} does indeed hold. \end{prf}